Welcome to 2022 Virginia Fishing

 License Information & Fees

-- A trout license is not required to fish designated stocked trout waters during Free Fishing Days, June 4-6, 2021.
-A permit is still required to fish at Clinch Mountain, Crooked Creek and Douthat State Park Fee Fishing Areas.
+- As a reminder, a trout license is not required to fish designated stocked trout waters during Free Fishing Days.
+A daily permit is still required to fish at Clinch Mountain, Crooked Creek, and Douthat State Park Fee Fishing Areas.

 - The Delayed Harvest section of Passage Creek (Warren Co.) will be closed (not stocked) due to construction at the Front Royal Fish Hatchery.